dw-roth/npath/README.md

 npath
 =====

-npath is a tool I created for myself to ease viewing and updating the windows PATH env variable.
+npath is a tool I created for myself to ease viewing and updating the Windows PATH env variable.

 What it does
 ----